gpw797/R-data-project/CodeBook.md

 - Create a vector for the column names and insert the column names
 - Subset complete data.frame for just the columns that that are mean and std dev per project description step 2
 - Use activity names instead of activity numbers per project step 3
 - Change variable names to more appropriate names.
-Per the course lectures this required changing the data to lower class.
-No additional changes were made and the names complied with class lectures.
+Per the course lectures this required changing the data to lower class, remove hyphens and parenthesis
 - Write the tidy data to a seperate file in the project directory.
 The file is tidydata.txt and is a comma deliminated .txt file.

 The R script for making the tidy data is https://github.com/gpw797/R-data-project/blob/master/run_analysis.R

-#note that the R file run_analysis.R is well documented with comments
+#### note that the R file run_analysis.R is well documented with comments